 One night after a secret invitation, an eerie demonstration by the mysterious Alley (Andy Serkis: THE LORD OF THE RINGS [all], DEATHWATCH, KING KONG, RISE OF THE PLANET OF THE APES) convinces Angier to abandon his failing act in England and journey to the U.S. There he finds the famous and secretive inventor Nikola Tesla (David Bowie: THE HUNGER, LABYRINTH, TWIN PEAKS: FIRE WALK WITH ME, THE HUNGER [TV]).

 And with that we reach the second act.
-The Trick.

-I won't tell you the trick, but I will tell you that watching THE PRESTIGE feels like a gift Co-Writer and Director Christopher Nolan (MEMENTO, BATMAN BEGINS, THE DARK KNIGHT, INCEPTION) intended for his audience.
+Watching THE PRESTIGE feels like a gift Co-Writer and Director Christopher Nolan (MEMENTO, BATMAN BEGINS, THE DARK KNIGHT, INCEPTION) intended for his audience.
 Not "the" audience, but his specific audience who have grown to delight in his manner of storytelling.
 THE PRESTIGE is Nolan's gift to us, that's how it felt to me.
 Based on the novel by Christopher Priest, THE PRESTIGE is adapted by both Jonathon Nolan (MEMENTO, THE DARK KNIGHT) as well as his brother Christopher.
 Together they guide us through the darkest most clockwork intricacies of story.

 THE PRESTIGE is an awesome tale that turns, twists, and like all Nolan movies, buries clues and secrets in every single scene, enticing us to watch over and over to uncover the tales within the tale.

 Would Nolan actually go so far as to tell this story like a magic act?
-Will the end itself be the Viola!: The Prestige to the movie?
+Will the end itself be Viola!: The Prestige to the movie?

-It's pointless to tell you because like every magic act, the secret impresses no one.
+It's pointless to tell you because like every magic act, revealing the secret impresses no one.
 You want to be entertained.
 You want to be tricked.
 You don't really want me to tell you.